 It must be used regularly and continuously to maintain its beneficial effects.
 Be sure to keep an adequate supply on hand.
 If you forget a dose and there is more than 4 hours left before the next dose, take immediately the missed dose.
 Do not double the next dose to catch up.

 This medication may be taken with or without food.
 Consuming alcohol may intensify the effect of this product.
-It is therefore advisable to avoid consuming alcohol or alcohol-containing products while taking this medication.
+Limit alcohol consumption to occasional small quantities.

 In addition to its desired action, this medication may cause some side effects, notably:

 - it may cause drowsiness or dizziness -- use caution if driving;

 - it may make your skin more sensitive to UV rays (e.g., sunlight, tanning lamps) - avoid exposure to UV rays as much as possible and protect yourself when out in the sun;

 - it may cause unusual tiredness;

 - it may cause weight gain, mostly with prolonged use;